 More annoying is the side hustle that Tyrel undertakes in Chapter Thirteen.
 By then, he and Orrin have established a ranch in Mora, New Mexico (the new Sackett homeland), met their future wives, built a house, and shipped Ma in from Tennessee.
 The Pritts gang is causing trouble for the Alvarados, and Tyrel has a good thing going with Drusilla.
 Why, then, would L’Amour send him and Cap Roundtree off to Montana for a year, to look for gold?
 As with the second trip to the Purgatoire, there is no reason for it.
 Yes, they find gold, and Sackett guns down a couple of killers in a saloon, but it’s all superfluous.
 L’Amour tries to generate some motivation by having Tyrel reflect on his need for money—“I was nigh to broke”—in order to build some cred with Drusilla.
 But Drusilla is already in love with Tyrel, and so is Don Alvarado, who practically begs Sackett to marry his grand-daughter.
 And as for being broke, what happened to the $7,000 that Tyrel banked after rounding up cows along the Purgatoire?
 In Chapter Two we learn that Tyrel and Orrin made $25 per month on the cattle drive that brought them west, which annualizes to $300.
 With the money from the Purgatoire round ups, then, each brother has capital equal to more than 20 times the annual pay of a working man.
 Money is not really an issue.
 L'Amour might have done better to drop Montana entirely.
 Or maybe he could have used the space to explain how Jonathan Pritts finds the money to pay fifty or sixty hired guns for his years-long range war against the Alvarados, and yet is outmaneuvered and outgunned at every step.

 Speaking of authorial excess, there are more than 50 named characters in The Daybreakers, as well as numerous unnamed extras.
 The ratio of men to women—there are only four women named in the book—is typical for L’Amour, and we’re used to it, but 50 characters is simply too many, and it reflects a certain laziness.
 Throughout the novel L’Amour makes them up on the spot, including three in the final chapter, and he drops them just as quickly, sometimes with barely a line of dialogue or a smidgeon of action.
 I counted, for example, fourteen bad guys with actual names, and at least three more who die without ever getting a name for their tombstones.
 This is without including Jonathan Pritts and his hammer-headed roan of a daughter, or the doomed Tom Sunday.
 Some of the bad guys just get beat up, or arrested, or run out of town, but most of them are gunned down.
 Tyrel kills six of them, plus at least three Ute warriors, and Tom Sunday accounts for another five.
 Five of these so-called toughs last for fewer than three pages apiece before they are food for worms.
 This prolixity with characters extends even to the Sacketts themselves, as we learn there are two younger brothers that come west with Ma, Bob and Joe.
 These two spare Sacketts do nothing whatsoever in the novel, and as far as I know never appear in future books either.
+(Joe has a non-speaking role as a corpse in the first chapter of L’Amour’s 1977 novel, Borden Chantry, but I’m not sure that counts.)
 It’s too much.
 We can’t keep track of all these characters, and as it turns out, neither can L’Amour.
 On page 129 he gives us a man named Wilson who operates a supply store in town, presumably having forgotten that the novel already has someone else named Wilson whom we met on page 74.